Safer public Transport systems Post-COVID-19 lock down in Bengaluru city

 - The majority of the non-users of public transport use personal mobility – own bikes/cars as one of the alternate modes of travel.

-- The top safety priorities for 1072 respondents were compulsory wearing of a mask, adequate measures for social distancing, regular disinfection of vehicles, and contactless ticketing and payment system.
+- The top safety priorities for 1072 respondents were the compulsory wearing of a mask, adequate measures for social distancing, regular disinfection of vehicles, and contactless ticketing and payment system.

 For more information, please contact: firstname.lastname@example.org